fs239188/SUMMER-Tabular-Project/README.md

 Machine_learning_chall -Creates the model and evaluating the perfomance.

-#*Preprocessing / Clean up*
+# *Preprocessing / Clean up*
 I dropped 3 columns including lesion_3.
-This column failed the chi square test
+This column failed the chi square test(hypothesis test used to determine if there is a significant association between two categorical variables).

+Engineering- I one-hot encoded categorical columns.
+Label encoded the target column.

+# *Training*
+Describe the training: I used Random Forest because it's a robust and versatile ensemble learning method that combines multiple decision trees to improve accuracy and reduce the risk of overfitting.
+Random Forest works well with both classification and regression tasks, handles various data types, and is particularly effective in dealing with noisy or imbalanced datasets.
+I trained the model by first splitting the dataset into training and test sets, split into typical 80-20.
+Then, I used the RandomForestClassifier from scikit-learn, setting the number of trees (n_estimators) to 80.
+The model was trained on the training data to learn patterns, and its performance was evaluated on the test data, where I predicted the probabilities of the classes and used them to generate ROC curves for each class in a multiclass classification scenario.
+Any difficulties?
+How did you resolve them?
+There was no difficulties while training but having to divide into classes took me some time.

-#* Visualizations*
+# * Visualizations*
 ![image](https://github.com/user-attachments/assets/b25aa411-7289-41b2-aa4d-88f4b8685057)
 ![image](https://github.com/user-attachments/assets/6e65b89f-d48d-4995-84fc-a8cf78522986)